Why We Publish this Blog

 Unlike others who give you financial information, we do not sell anything.
 Therefore, we do not have a bias about particular products, investments, insurance or your financial strategy.
 Our mission is to provide unbiased good sense so that you have a better retirement.

-We earn money from those who advertise on this site so the education you get here does not have a bias other than what we have found to be true.
 Most of what you hear from others is often not true as the information provider has a vested interest in their positions (e.g. your financial advisor who wants to sell something, the financial "expert" on CNBC who already owns xyz stock, politicians who want to get re-elected, etc).

 We provide valuable free financial planning information and resources to seniors and retirees and those seriously planning for retirement.
 Everything on this site is oriented to people age 50+ who pay taxes in the US.